We have several Commercial Software Package installed on our System. This document describes what we have and how to use them.

 Matlab is available in a recent version with the command "matlab".

-There is a issue with the java virtual memory, when running matlab on the login server.
+There is an issue with the java virtual memory, when running matlab on the login server.
 The Java GUI will only run on our normal desktop machines.
+As a work around we have a second login server (with older hardware) called login2.th.physik.uni-frankfurt.de, which does not have any restrictions.

 Intel Compiler and MKL